WHAT IS IT?

 A FEW IMPROVISATIONAL RIFFS:

 All cinnamon contains coumarin, which provides cinnamon’s aroma, but is mildly toxic to the liver and kidneys.
-Ceylon cinnamon is very low in coumarin, and is therefore the most safe to consume with any regularity, or in quantity.
+Ceylon cinnamon is very low in coumarin, but should also be consumed in limited amounts.

 It is best to restrict your use cinnamon to periodic, and not daily or excessive consumption.